The Smoking Mirror

 ||(Win95/98/ME/XP) (Retail Box) (BROKENS2PR)

-On other systems
+On any other

-you can use ScummVM to run this.
+system you can use ScummVM to run

 Revolution / Virgin